pooranjoyb/TicTakToe-Cpp/README.md

 **Using Gitbash**
 Open Gitbash
-Copy the following command to clone this repository in your local storage:
+Copy the following command to clone this repository in your local storage :

 ```git clone https://github.com/pooranjoyb/tiktaktoe.git```